Probing the Information-Probabilistic Description: Introduction

 In general, the sign of entropy is conventional.
 Confusions with the sign can arise in the models concerning complex systems and using some combinations of different types of entropy.
 An example is von Neumann's measurement scheme, in which the observer uses the “memory” entangled with a quantum system and the joint quantum entropy can be less than the sum of marginal entropies of subsystems.
 This effect allows the creation of entropy in the measurement device which is counterbalanced by the negative entropy of the quantum system itself \cite{Neg-S-1, Neg-S-2, Cerf:1995sa}.
 This results in the conservation of entropy in the measurement process and thus can be the key observation in the quantitative realization of the principle of the total entropy conservation (\ref{S=const}).

 The concept of entropy of the Universe, $S_U$, also continues to cause confusion within the scientific community \cite{Wallace:2009dc}, because the entropy is best defined for closed systems in thermodynamic equilibrium, but the universe is usually assumed not to have an environment.
 If the early universe was in equilibrium (as the CMB appears to suggest), already having maximal thermodynamic entropy, it could not have increased later due to the second law of thermodynamics.
-Therefore, the initial value of the 'universal' entropy, $S_U$, should be very low, which also suggests that in its classical definition some negative component of entropy is missing.
+From the other hand, at the early stages the value of the total 'universal' entropy, $S_U$, seems to be very low.
+These two facts also suggest that in its classical definition of entropy some negative, non-thermodynamic components are missing.
 The low value of $S_U$ may be followed from the definition of von Neumann entropy, which is expected to be zero applied for the whole universe since in the quantum mechanical approach the universe is in a (huge) pure state.
-This is in contradiction with fact that thermodynamic entropy for the universe is enormous.
+This is in contradiction with the fact that thermodynamic entropy for the universe is enormous.
 The significance of these paradoxes has been pointed out long ago \cite{Penrose} and still, there is little consensus about how to define maximal and minimal values and evolution rate of the entropy for the universe \cite{Lin-Ega}.
 The resolution of these contradictions can be the application of the main principle of the information approach (\ref{S=const}) - the conservation of total entropy.

 In our previous papers we have introduced the Information-Probabilistic description of the Universe considering it as the finite ensemble of quantum particles \cite{Gogberashvili:2018jkg, Gogberashvili:2016wsa, Gogberashvili:2013cea, Gogberashvili:2014ora, Gogberashvili:2010em, Gogberashvili:2008jr, Gogberashvili:2007dw}.
 Here we want to explore the possible consequences of this formalism and thus to probe it.
 One of the main hypotheses of the approach is based on the applications of the entropy conservation principle (\ref{S=const}) to the physical systems that are quasi-isolated by classical horizons.
 In General Relativity horizons that block information are unavoidable and for space-time regions, like the Hubble sphere or BHs, different kinds of entropies can be introduced.
 We claim that entanglement energy terms usually are missed in the equation of states written for such systems.